Module 9: Later Early Leaders

 Lecture Content

 In this section, you will find the video lecture for the Early Later Leaders module.
-Click the thumbnail to open access to the video.
+Click each banner to open access to the video.
 There are also links with the video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

 9: Later Early Leaders